christophertASC6/read-the-docs/docs/using_jupyter_notebooks.rst

 schedulable Jupyter notebooks via our Slurm scheduler.

-*Note*: If you are running a long-running job like ML training we recommend that you don’t use port forwarding as closing your local machine/web browser will likely stop or pause any actions within the Jupyter notebook.
+*Note*: If you are running a long-running job like ML training we recommend that you don't use port forwarding as closing your local machine/web browser will likely stop or pause any actions within the Jupyter notebook.
 You alternatively can use
 `VNC <https://github.gatech.edu/crnch-rg/rogues-docs/wiki/%5BMisc%5D-Using-GUI-applications-with-VNC>`__